 Existing text in Rx procedure and Table 36-40—(User field format for a non-MU-MIMO allocationin EHT-SIG) assume receiver is non-AP STA, and require receiver to match STA-ID in EHT-SIG of the PPDU with its own STA-ID.
 Need to create exception for UL PPDU addressed to AP.

 To TGbe editor: please make the following changes based on D1.4:

+P.L.
+697.3

 If the received PPDU is EHT MU PPDU, the PHY entity shall begin receiving the EHT-SIG, EHT-STF, and EHT-LTF for EHT MU PPDU as shown in Figure 36-83 (PHY receive procedure for an EHT MU PPDU).
 The PHY entity shall check the CRC of the Common field of EHT-SIG.